-Luxury vinyl tile is a hot new trend in home decor and design but can you use vinyl tile in manufactured homes?
-Should you?
+Luxury vinyl tile is a hot new trend in home decor and design but can you use vinyl tile in manufactured homes and Should you?

 Yes and Yes!